rlp10/chesterfield/README.md

 ## Installation

 Beware.
 Nothing works yet.
-This library may set your hair on fire or kill your cat.
+This software may set your hair on fire or kill your cat.
 Don't install it.

 Unless you want to help with development.
 In that case, your contribution is